yosefsha/myassistant/README.md

 ## Architecture Decision Records

 ### ADR 001: Use Pure Code Implementation for Agent Orchestration
-**Status:** Accepted
+**Status:** Superseded by ADR 003
+**Date:** Initial implementation

 **Context:**
 We need to implement a hierarchical agent system with an orchestrator that routes user queries to specialized agents (technical, business, creative, data science).
 We evaluated three approaches: pure code implementation, Bedrock + Lambda functions, and a hybrid approach.

 **Decision:**
-We will implement the orchestration logic using pure TypeScript code within the existing NestJS service, utilizing keyword matching, confidence scoring, and rule-based routing.
+We initially implemented orchestration logic using pure TypeScript code within the existing NestJS service, utilizing keyword matching, confidence scoring, and rule-based routing.

 **Consequences:**
 - ✅ **Performance**: Faster response times with no Lambda cold starts or additional service calls